gekas145/handwriter/README.md

 2. L2 loss for coordinates + entropy loss were used instead of mixed density loss because of greater numerical stability and faster calculation.

 3. Dropout was used as regularization.
-No weight noise was applied, although it could be crucial, as suggested in [2].
+No weight noise was applied, although it could be crucial for better inference performance, as suggested in [2].

 4. Network was trained only on subset of available data and had 2(instead of 3) LSTM layers.